Agentic coding with R workshop

 Looking forward to seeing you during the workshop!

-Join our workshop on Introduction to Empirical Macroeconomics with R, which is a part of our workshops for Ukraine series!
+Join our workshop on Building and Customising Statistical Models with Stan and R: An Introduction to Bayesian Inference, which is a part of our workshops for Ukraine series!

 Here’s some more info: